aarachidi/aarachidi/README.md

 ### Hi there, I'm RACHIDI Achraf 👋

-## I'm a Software Engineer Student at EILCO , Developer and i focus on Web Dev technologies
+## I'm a Software Engineer Student at EILCO

 - 🌱 I’m currently working on a project with LARAVEL 😏